 Which countries currently have TPS?

-According to the most recent data compiled by Pew Research Center, sixteen countries had TPS designations and approximately 355,000 migrants had their applications approved as of October 2022.
-The extensions and new designations made in 2021 and 2022 mean more than 175,000 additional individuals could be eligible for TPS.
+According to the most recent data compiled by the Congressional Research Service [PDF], approximately 610,630 foreign nationals from sixteen countries were protected by TPS as of March 2023.
+The extension and redesignation made in September 2023 for Venezuela means that 472,000 additional individuals could be eligible for TPS.

-More than 95 percent of current TPS holders are from Latin American countries, particularly El Salvador, Honduras, and Venezuela, where a worsening humanitarian crisis has caused more than seven million people to flee the country.
+Nearly 93 percent of current TPS holders are from Latin American countries, particularly El Salvador, Haiti, and Venezuela, where a worsening humanitarian crisis has caused more than seven million people to flee the country.
 Hundreds of thousands of Salvadorans have been allowed to stay in the United States since devastating earthquakes rocked El Salvador in 2001.
 Haiti was first assigned TPS after a massive earthquake destroyed much of the country in 2010, and it received the designation again in 2021 and 2022 amid continued violence and a prolonged political crisis.
 Honduras and Nicaragua were given TPS after a hurricane battered the region in 1998.
-Since the George H.W.
-Bush administration, the U.S. government has granted TPS to twenty-eight countries, including Angola, Bosnia and Herzegovina, Kuwait, Liberia, Rwanda, and Sierra Leone.
+Countries that have previously received TPS include Angola, Bosnia and Herzegovina, Kuwait, Liberia, Rwanda, and Sierra Leone.

 Today, TPS holders are spread out across the country, with the largest populations concentrated in California, Florida, New York, and Texas.
 On average, TPS recipients have spent more than twenty years in the United States.
 But for those whose country’s TPS designation is set to expire, there are few options to remain, especially for previously undocumented residents.
 In June 2021, the Supreme Court ruled that being granted TPS does not override a previous unlawful entry into the country, which in practice disqualifies many migrants seeking to transition from TPS to permanent residency.